sargikk/django-whatever/docs/usage.rst

 Custom model fields
 ~~~~~~~~~~~~~~~~~~~

 It's quite common to create custom model fields to store data.
-To let django-any know how to
+To let ``django-whatever`` know how to
 generate random data for this filed you should register it explicitly::

     @any_field.register(model_utils.field.AutoCreatedField)